miguelmota/awesome-amazon-alexa/README.md

 - [alexa-ha](https://github.com/unityfire/alexa-ha) - An Amazon Echo skill for controlling your Home Automation via voice.
 - [alexia-starter-kit](https://github.com/Accenture/alexia-starter-kit) - Starter Kit project with sample Amazon Echo skill created using Alexia Framework.
 Contains eslint config, sample intent structure, unit tests and more.
 - [geemusic](https://github.com/stevenleeg/geemusic) - A bridge between Google Music and Amazon's Alexa.

+## Prototyping

+- [VoiceX](https://anilkk.github.io/voicex/) - Prototyping sample dialogs for voice user interfaces.
+- [Sayspring](https://www.sayspring.com) - Create interactive voice prototypes for Amazon Alexa and Google Home.
+- [BotSociety](https://botsociety.io) - Preview & prototype your voice interfaces.
+- [Skillinator](https://skillinator.io/) - Prototype Alexa Skills for Alexa Skills Kit SDK for JavaScript / Node.js (Lambda).

+## Analytics

+- [Dashbot](https://www.dashbot.io/alexa) - Actionable Analytics for Amazon Alexa
+- [Opearlo](http://www.opearlo.com) - Opearlo is a voice design agency that offers Alexa skill design and development, along with Opearlo Analytics, a platform for insights into Alexa skill usage.
+- [Alpine.ai](http://alpine.ai) - Alpine is a pioneer in voice experience analytics, and is the most widely used product analytics service for Alexa skills.
+- [WitLingo](http://www.witlingo.com) - Witlingo is a SaaS product company that enables skills developers to access analytics, diagnostics, and discovery tools to help them improve their skills.

+## Utilities

+- [Alexa-Utterance-Generator](https://github.com/tejashah88/Alexa-Utterance-Generator) - A website that allows you to generate numerous utterances with a simplistic GUI.
+- [Alexa Smart Home Payload V3 Generator](http://ec2-52-207-149-121.compute-1.amazonaws.com/) - A website that generates smart home v3 discovery payloads.
+- [Skillinator](https://skillinator.io/) - A website to help generate Lambda template code from an Interaction Model JSON file.
+Service created by Amazon staff.
+- [Audio converter (Storyline)](https://getstoryline.com/audio-converter) - This simple tool helps you to convert your MP3s into the right format for Amazon Alexa skills.
+It works for Google Actions too.
+- [Audio converter (Jovo)](https://www.jovo.tech/audio-converter) - Convert MP3 files for using in Amazon Alexa Skills.
+- [Tophonetics](https://tophonetics.com) - A free International Phonetic Alphabet (IPA) phonetics generator for your SSML in Amazon Alexa Skills.

+## Monitoring

+- [Bespoken](http://bespoken.io) - Bespoken provides monitoring and testing tools for Alexa skills (and Google Actions).
+Our platform keeps track to make sure your skill is working correctly, and alerts you when it is not.

 ## Newsletters